 The Graduate Program Recruiter collaborates with a team of recruitment and admission staff to engage with prospective students through the recruitment process of various master’s programs.
-Role focuses on initiating and nurturing prospective student interest in Master's programs through a variety of channels including in person, phone, on-line and on and off campus events, as well as providing counseling on program and school differentiators, attributes and overall selling points.
+This role focuses on initiating and nurturing prospective student interest in master's programs through a variety of channels, including in person, phone, online and on and off campus events, as well as providing counseling on programs and school differentiators, attributes and overall selling points.
 Counseling and guidance will be primarily executed through 1:1 meetings and creating/sending communication to students at all stages of the admission cycle.

 PRIMARY DUTIES AND RESPONSIBILITIES:

-Primarily active in the recruitment process but the Graduate Program Recruiter may also be involved in the admission process through the execution of interviews.
-Knowledge of the admission requirements, learning outcomes of the program and experience required.
-In charge of maintaining accurate data on how students are progressing through the recruitment cycle as well as overall reporting trends on a weekly, monthly and yearly basis.
+This position is primarily active in the recruitment process, but the Graduate Program Recruiter may also be involved in the admission process through the execution of interviews.
+Knowledge of the admission requirements, learning outcomes of the program and experience is required.
+The Recruiter is in charge of maintaining accurate data on how students are progressing through the recruitment cycle as well as overall reporting trends on a weekly, monthly and yearly basis.

-Generates interest in Olin Master's programs and maintains effective communication with perspective students regarding graduate programs
+Generates interest in the Olin Master's programs and maintains effective communication with perspective students regarding graduate programs.

 Qualifies prospective students through program enrollment requirements and admission interviews.

-Responsible for retention of newly admitted students and meeting enrollment goals.
+Responsible for the retention of newly admitted students and meeting enrollment goals.

-Responsible for developing and executing on Recruitment Roadmaps and New Admit plans for the programs assigned.
+Develops and executes Recruitment Roadmaps and New Admit plans for the programs assigned.

-Collaborates with Student Services, Career Services and Marketing Teams to disseminate information on progress to goal and encourage best practices and transparency in process.
+Collaborates with Student Services, Career Services and Marketing teams to disseminate information on progress to goals and encourage best practices and transparency in the process.

 Marketing, Events & Recruitment:

-Acts as primary representative and attends recruitment events that include but are not limited to, college fairs, community meetings, and domestic and international recruitment fairs
+Acts as primary representative and attends recruitment events that include, but are not limited to, college fairs, community meetings, and domestic/international recruitment fairs.

 Organizes, plans and executes on and off campus recruitment events for prospective students and participates on admission and recruitment oriented panels as needed.

-Assists recruitment team in identifying market trends and develops recruitment and admission strategies, collaborates with marketing department on marketing projects and creative initiatives.
-Will assist the team in executing on quarterly updates on web and other marketing materials in order to ensure accurate and consistent data is being presented and disseminated appropriately.
+Assists the recruitment team in identifying market trends and develops recruitment and admission strategies, collaborates with the Marketing department on marketing projects and creative initiatives.
+Assists the team in executing quarterly updates on web and other marketing materials in order to ensure accurate and consistent data is being presented and disseminated appropriately.

-Collaborate with events coordinator on-campus recruiting event planning and places the on the web when appropriate.
+Collaborates with event coordinators on-campus recruiting event planning and places them on the web when appropriate.

-Under direction and in collaboration with teams, will execute on Undergraduate Classroom and Organization outreach.
-Assist with finding classes, faculty support, presentations, marketing materials, and attend advisor meetings as needed.
+Under direction and in collaboration with teams, executes Undergraduate Classroom and Organization outreach.
+Assists with finding classes, faculty support, presentations, marketing materials, and attends advisor meetings as needed.